 Alice was born in 1843 and was the third child of Queen Victoria and Prince Albert.
 Her name was chosen because Lord Melbourne, the former prime minister, had expressed to Queen Victoria that it was his favourite name.

-As a child, Alice was raised with her eight siblings under the watch of a series of tutors and governesses, developing especially close relationships with her elder siblings Vicky and Bertie.
+As a child, Alice was raised with her eight siblings under the watch of a series of tutors and governesses, developing especially close relationships with her elder siblings, Vicky and Bertie.
 Alice was always a loving and caring child and was called the family caregiver.
 This role led to Alice caring for her dying grandmother and also her dying father in 1861 and subsequently to her role as her mother’s unofficial secretary and emotional crutch in the following years.
-It was young Alice who carried the weight of the family on her shoulders during this difficult period and became the representative for the monarchy as Victoria pulled back from public life.
+It was young Alice who carried the weight of the family on her shoulders during this challenging period and became the representative of the monarchy as Victoria pulled back from public life.

-The wedding had been planned before her grandmother and father’s deaths, and Queen Victoria decided that the event should go ahead as planned as Albert would have wished.
-The wedding plans had begun two years earlier when Alice’s sister Vicky was given the task of composing a list of potential husbands.
+Despite the court still being in deep mourning in 1862, it was also the year that Alice got married.
+The wedding had been planned before her grandmother and father’s deaths, and Queen Victoria decided that the event should go ahead as scheduled as Albert would have wished.
+The wedding plans had begun two years earlier when Alice’s sister Vicky was tasked with composing a list of potential husbands.
 The chosen suitor was Prince Louis of Hesse, the nephew of the Grand Duke of Hesse.
-He had not been the highest in rank in the list of potential grooms, but after he attended Ascot races in 1860, it was clear that Alice and also her parents had taken a liking to him.
+He had not been the highest in rank on the list of potential grooms, but after he attended the Ascot races in 1860, it was clear that Alice and also her parents had taken a liking to him.

 After a substantial dowry had been provided, the wedding went ahead on 1 July 1862.
-The plans for a magnificent royal wedding were set aside, due to the family circumstances, and the couple were married in a small ceremony at Osborne house on the Isle of Wight.
+However, the plans for a magnificent royal wedding were set aside due to family circumstances, and the couple were married in a small ceremony at Osborne House on the Isle of Wight.
 Queen Victoria was shielded from view of the ceremony by her sons, while Alice’s younger sisters were her bridesmaids.
 Alice’s uncle Ernest stepped in to give her away since her father had passed away.
 The day itself was wet and miserable, which only added to the deep sadness felt by the family due to Albert’s absence.
 Queen Victoria wrote a letter to Vicky, her eldest daughter who was at her home in Prussia, stating that the wedding was more like a funeral than a wedding and later called the day the saddest day she could remember.
 It must have been difficult for Alice and Louis to find happy moments in their day, especially as Alice was only allowed to wear her wedding gown for the ceremony before changing back into her mourning clothes.

 Despite the sad start to their married life, Alice and Louis were happy together in the early years.
 They had an enjoyable honeymoon before beginning their lives together in Darmstadt in the Grand Duchy of Hesse and by Rhine.
 Despite being welcomed enthusiastically on her arrival to Darmstadt, Alice struggled to settle into life in Hesse.
-As a Princess of the United Kingdom, Alice had been used to the highest standards of living, whereas in Hesse she had to make do with a repurposed home next to a busy street and a much smaller income.
-Alice tried her hardest to fit into life in her new realm and dedicated her time to charity work and studying art.
+As a Princess of the United Kingdom, Alice had been used to the highest standards of living, whereas in Hesse, she had to make do with a repurposed home next to a busy street and a much smaller income.
+Nevertheless, Alice tried her hardest to fit into life in her new realm and dedicated her time to charity work and studying art.

-In 1877, Louis became the Grand Duke of Hesse, following the deaths of his father and brother in quick succession.
+In 1877, Louis became the Grand Duke of Hesse following the deaths of his father and brother in quick succession.
 Alice was greeted as Grand Duchess by the people of Darmstadt with support and enthusiasm that nobody expected, but she found the increase in her responsibilities and pressure from her elevated position hard to deal with.
 Alice began rolling out transforms against the poor conditions in her realm, but in the midst of this, her own household was struck down with an illness.
 By November 1878, all but one of Alice and Louis’s children had been struck down with diphtheria.
 Four-year-old Marie died from the disease on 15 November.
-With one child taken by such a dreadful illness and four others still suffering from it, Alice was heartbroken and wrote to her mother that ‘the pain is beyond words’.
+With one child taken by such a dreadful illness and four others still suffering from it, Alice was heartbroken and wrote to her mother that ‘the pain is beyond words.’
 Sadly the tragedy did not end there, as Alice soon contracted the disease after kissing her son Ernest while he was grieving the death of his sister.
-All of the Grand Ducal family apart from Princess Elisabeth were in the grips of the disease at this stage.
+All of the Grand Ducal family, apart from Princess Elisabeth, were in the grips of the disease at this stage.

 It seems that the more recent descendants of Alice of the United Kingdom experienced better luck and happier times.
-Her great-grandson was Prince Philip, Duke of Edinburgh; he celebrated 70 years of happy marriage and lived surrounded by his children, grandchildren and great-grandchildren He dedicated his life to philanthropy and royal duties just as his great-grandmother Alice did.
+Her great-grandson was Prince Philip, Duke of Edinburgh; he celebrated 70 years of happy marriage and lived surrounded by his children, grandchildren and great-grandchildren.
+He dedicated his life to philanthropy and royal duties, just as his great-grandmother Alice did.